Eriard/VelherakWeb/Rulebook/Tables.md

 | **7-8** | Night |  |
 | **9-10** | Special |  |

-# Encounters 5,5,5,5,5,5
+# Encounters

-First roll Density Check

-If you gain an encounter, then roll four d10.
+Roll four d10.
 The first is the distance to the encounter, the second if you have noticed it or it noticed you, the third is the subject and the fourth is subject detail

 ### Density Check